povashraful/povashraful.github.io/_pages/about.md

 Hey there 👋

 I am  Computer Science and Engineering graduate with an active interest on topics related to **Deep learning**, **Computer Vision**, and **Robotics**.
-Right now, I’m working as a (voluntary) Research Assistant at [AMIRLab] (https://amirl.org/), where I am advised by [Dr. Mohammad Firoz Mridha](https://www.aiub.edu/faculty-list/faculty-profile?q=firoz.mridha#firoz.mridha@aiub.edu).
+Right now, I’m working as a (voluntary) Research Assistant at [AMIRLab](https://amirl.org/) where I am advised by [Dr. Mohammad Firoz Mridha](https://www.aiub.edu/faculty-list/faculty-profile?q=firoz.mridha#firoz.mridha@aiub.edu).
 I am mainly tasked with classification, segmentation related stuff.
 I prefer working on things that connect theory with real-world application.
 I like building stuff, testing ideas, and seeing how concepts actually play out when used in practice.
 I’m also deeply thankful to [SM Nurruzaman Nobel](https://www.linkedin.com/in/iamnobel/?originalSubdomain=my), who has been a big influence on my growth as a researcher and helped me take things more seriously.

--These days, I’m spending time reviewing core ML, DL, and CV concepts — not just to understand them better, but to figure out how to apply them in practical, meaningful ways.
+-These days, I’m spending time reviewing core ML, DL, and CV concepts, not just to understand them better, but to figure out how to apply them in practical, meaningful ways.

 -In my free time, I like to share my learning journey through blogs and YouTube videos 🎥.
-Sometimes it's about research, sometimes coding tips — and yes, sometimes just random fun stuff too 😄.
+Sometimes it's about research, sometimes coding tips and yes, sometimes just random fun stuff too 😄.

-Apart from all this, I also help my dad run his business — I manage the finances, keep track of inventory, and try to stay on top of things.
+Apart from all this, I also help my dad run his business.
+I manage the finances, keep track of inventory.
 It’s unrelated to tech, but it’s taught me a lot about staying organized and thinking clearly when solving practical problems.
+This is a big part of my daily life at the moment.

 Oh — and when I’m not working or learning, I’m probably playing video games, planning my next trip (I've traveled to 5 countries so far!), or just enjoying discovering new cultures 🌍.